IIIF/api/metadata_api/metadata_1.1.md

 Each Manifest must, and is very likely to, have one Sequence, but may have more than one.
 Each Sequence must have one Canvas and is likely to have more than one.
 Each Canvas may have zero or more Content resources associated with it.
 Zero is unlikely, but represents the case where the page exists (or existed) but has not been digitized.
 This heirarchy is depicted below.

-![][25 =400x]
+![][25 =400x400]
 Figure 1.
 Primary Resource Types

 There are other types of resource including Annotation Lists, Annotations, Ranges and Layers, which are discussed later.

 ##  4. Metadata Fields

-The following metadata fields are suggested by this specification, broken in to four sections.
-Each metadata field is repeatable, and most may be associated with any of the resource types:
+The following fields are suggested by this specification, broken in to four sections.
+Each field is repeatable, and most may be associated with any of the resource types:

 #### Descriptive Metadata